levizwannah/zwannah_api_structure_spec/README.md

 # Zwannah API Structure Specification(Actors-Supporters Arrangement)

 ## Introduction
-The **Zwannah API Structure (Actors-Supporters Arrangement)** (ZAS or ASA) specifies how files in an API (that's based on scripting language) should be arranged to enhance security, maintenance, and tools usage.
+The **Zwannah API Structure (Actors-Supporters Arrangement)** (ZAS or ASA) Specification specifies how files in an API (that's based on scripting language) should be arranged to enhance security, maintenance, and tools usage.
 Tools usage means using tools such as file includers, package managers, and others efficiently.
 With this structure, it is easy to write and create tools that ensure development meets organizational conventions and standards.
 For example, a file includer to automatically include classes, interfaces, or traits.

 In the ZAS, an API could be any backend that powers some set of frontend.
 For example, an app that has a mobile, desktop, and web application frontends running on a single backend.
 The ZAS can work with APIs that use routing to make public their resources.
 The routing logic should be placed in the actors directory since that's where HTTP requests/responses are allowed.